Making sure you've stopped paying National Insurance

 If you work - either as an employee or self-employed - and your earnings are over a certain level you pay National Insurance contributions.
 You pay NICs from age 16 until you reach State Pension age.

-If you're employed you pay Class 1 National Insurance contributions as a percentage of your earnings.
-If you're self-employed you pay Class 2 contributions at a flat weekly rate and Class 4 contributions annually, as a percentage of your taxable profits.
+If you're employed you pay Class 1 National Insurance contributions based on your level of earnings.
+If you're self-employed you pay Class 2 contributions at a flat weekly rate and Class 4 contributions annually, based on your level of taxable profits.

 Changes to State Pension age